traex/ExpandableLayout/README.md

 #### ExpandableLayout

 Declare an ExpandableLayout inside your XML layout file.
-You also need to other layouts for header and content:
+You also need other layouts for header and content:

 ``` xml